 The hydraulic devices in hydraulics engineering are the devices that use liquids to transmit pressure equally from one point to another.

-In many Hydraulic Devices, Bernoulli’s Equation has widely applied.
-It is used for derivation of many Engineering Formulas also.
+In many Hydraulic Devices, Bernoulli’s Equation has been widely applied.
+It is used for the derivation of many Engineering Formulas also.

 Hence In this post, I will cover its Application on the three Main Hydraulic Devices.

-It is the short pipe which converges from Diameter d1 to a smaller Diameter d2.
+It is the short pipe that converges from Diameter d1 to a smaller diameter d2.

-It is also known as “Inlet” of venturi meter.
+It is also known as the “Inlet” of the venturi meter.

-The slope of Converging sides is between 1 in 4 or 1 in 5.
+The slope of the Converging sides is between 1 in 4 or 1 in 5.

-It is also known as “Outlet” of the Venturi meter.
+It is also known as the “Outlet” of the Venturi meter.

 This is used to measure the Discharge in a pipe.

-An Orifice Meter in its simplest form, consist of a Plate having a Sharp Edge circular Hole, known as “Orifice”
+An Orifice Meter in its simplest form consists of a Plate having a Sharp Edge circular Hole, known as an “Orifice”

 This Plate is fixed inside the pipe.

-Also, a Mercury Manometer is inserted to know the difference of Pressure between the pipe and the Orifice.
+Also, a Mercury Manometer is inserted to know the difference in Pressure between the pipe and the Orifice.